Overcoming Anxiety the Feelgood Way

 - Finally one day, finding myself trapped in the house with my fears, I used my professional knowledge to work out what was happening.
 Then I came up with a plan that made sense according to psychological theory.
 It worked.

 - I haven't had an anxiety attack for over 30 years.
 I have been to places and done things that even many of those without anxiety issues would never consider doing.

-- The approach I used on myself 30 years ago was a version of what is today known as the Feelgood Way and is based on the use of Mindfulness and ACT.
+- The approach I used on myself 30 years ago was a version of what I now refer to as the Feelgood Way and is based on the use of Mindfulness and Acceptance and Commitment Therapy (ACT).